Last updated: May 29, 2026

 | Photo ID | Clinics need to confirm who you are. | Driver’s license, state ID, passport |

-| Proof of income | Free clinics and denture programs often need it. | Social Security letter, pay stubs, pension letter, bank statement |
+| Proof of income | Clinics and denture programs often need it. | Social Security letter, pay stubs, pension letter, bank statement |

-| Insurance cards | Offices need to check coverage first. | Medicaid, Medicare, Medicare Advantage, VA, dental plan |
+| Insurance cards | The office must check coverage. | Medicaid, Medicare, Medicare Advantage, VA, dental plan |

-| Medication list | Dentists need it for safe care. | Medicine name, dose, why you take it |
+| Medication list | Dentists need it for safe care. | Medicine name, dose, and why you take it |

 | Dental records | This can reduce repeat x-rays. | Recent x-rays, treatment plan, denture records |